In this tutorial you will learn how to set up a complete build infrastructure with FAKE. This includes:

 In the dependencies section we say that the Default target has a dependency on the Clean target.
 In other words Clean is a prerequisite of Default and will be run before the execution of Default:

 In the next step we want to compile our C# libraries, which means we want to compile all csproj-files under /src/app with MSBuild.

-Again we need some new modules for this namely
+Again we need some new module for this, namely